modxcms/fred/docs/system_settings/index.md

 ### Default Element

 The default element settings allows you to chose a default Fred element and target area for placing the content on existing documents.
-The setting is formatted as `ID|target` where ID is the identification number of the element and the target is the named element within that element to place the content.
+The setting is formatted as `ID|target` where ID is the identification number of the Chunk and the target is the HTML element within that Chunk identified with a `data-fred-name` attribute.

 #### Example Chunk: Content Area (13)